 Practical information about visiting the Mingun Pagoda and Bell

 - Entry fee to the Mingun Pagoda and Bell – As mentioned above, there is no specific entry fee to the Pagoda and Bell, instead there is an entry fee to the archeological site, which includes the Hsinbyme Pagoda.
 This fee is 5000 Kyat.

 - Best time to visit the Mingun Pagoda – The Mingun Pagoda is a large touristic destination in the Mandalay area, and as such it is best to visit as early as possible to avoid the crowds.

 - How to get to the Mingun Pagoda and Bell – The Mingun Pagoda and Bell are located roughly 1.5 hours out of Mandalay.
 The easiest way to get here is by either renting a motorbike yourself or to take a taxi.

 Where to go after Mandalay

 Myanmar is home to some stunning sights, and while Mandalay might be one of the highlights of your trip, it is definitely worth to explore the rest of Myanmar.
+Find everything you need to know about visiting Myanmar in our complete Myanmar Travel Guide!
 Not sure where to go?
 Start of in the former capital of Yangon, or perhaps check out our complete Myanmar Bucket List for some more travel inspiration.
 You can find all our other Myanmar articles here, oh and don’t forget to pin it for later!